 We’ve mentioned avoiding sulfates in your shampoo.
 Pro stylists with a lot of experience caring for curly hair make the following recommendations.

 First, if your favorite shampoo has sulfates, keep it concentrated at the scalp.
 Avoid working it through your hair out to the ends.
 That way it can do its job removing extra oil from your skin and leave your strands in peace.
 Sodium lauryl sulfate is the most drying of all sulfates.
 It’s practically guaranteed to make your hair like straw.

-Next, stick to the same brand that you choose for your shampoo for your conditioner, too.
+Next, stick to the same brand that you choose for your shampoo for your other hair products, too.
 The shampoo and moisturizer are designed to work well together.
 And when you wash, use gentle back-and-forth movements.
 Unless you’ve been rolling in dirt, you probably don’t need to scrub to clean your scalp.

 Finally, take the time to experiment with co-washing if you haven’t tried it yet.
-Using conditioner and water to freshen up between shampooings is an easy way to keep your curls shiny and bouncy.
+Using water to freshen up between shampooings is an easy way to keep your curls shiny and bouncy.

 If you’re anxious to have well-defined curls and bouncy, luminous locks, start with one of the best shampoos for curly hair.
-If you wash your hair with a conditioning shampoo, then occasionally use a clarifier, you’ll find that it’s much easier to manage.
+Occasionally use a clarifier if needed, you’ll find that it’s much easier to manage.
 If you keep your curls moisturized, you’ll keep them happy.

 Can You Dye Your Hair While Pregnant?
 Here Are the Facts

 You gain weight, get food cravings, feel exhausted, and might not feel good about how your body looks.
 All these things tend to happen when you’re pregnant.
 Pregnancy comes with a host of body changes as the baby develops, and[...]